San Francisco Bay Guardian: Lawsuit against SF Weekly

-Sale and recent developments
+Sale

 On April 19, 2012, the East Bay Express reported that the Canadian owners of The San Francisco Examiner were in negotiations with the Bay Guardian to buy the newspaper.
 These rumors were initially denied by its executive editor Tim Redmond, but the sale went through a week later.

 On January 15, 2013, their longstanding rival SF Weekly was sold to the San Francisco Newspaper Group, which publishes the Bay Guardian.

+Shutdown and aftermath

 In mid-June 2013, San Francisco Business Times and other publications reported that Tim Redmond had "been ousted" as publisher and editor.
 The Bay Guardian issued a statement quoting new publisher Stephen Buel as saying, "The Guardian has been losing money, and we were forced to contemplate some editorial layoffs.
 Tim decided to resign rather than follow through with what we were discussing."
 However, Redmond denied resigning.

 On October 14, 2014, publisher Glenn Zuehls announced that the San Francisco Media Co., which also owns SF Weekly, had decided to close the publication.
 The 40th annual Best of the Bay issue, published on the same day, was the weekly publication's final issue.

 Following the Bay Guardian's closure, its laid-off staff launched the Bay Guardian-in-Exile Project, which included a fundraising campaign on Indiegogo that raised more than $25,000 to help preserve the paper's archives and produce a final commemorative edition of the Bay Guardian, which was released on Jan.
 22, 2015 and distributed in conjunction with the San Francisco Public Press and Gum Road.

 In October 2015, the Bay Guardian's print and digital archives were handed over to the San Francisco Center for Newspaper Preservation, a newly founded nonprofit organization led by Marke Bieschke (the paper's former publisher) and Tim Redmond.
 In January 2016, they announced that a "Bring Back the Bay Guardian" crowdfunding campaign and other donations had yielded enough funds to secure the archives and relaunch several Bay Guardian features, included "Best of the Bay".

-Redmond continues to run 48 Hills with Bieschke, a separate site focusing on San Francisco politics that Redmond founded in 2014 after leaving the Bay Guardian.
+With Bieschke, Redmond now publishes 48 Hills, a separate site focusing on San Francisco politics that Redmond founded in 2014 after leaving the Bay Guardian.